Skip to main content

 Appeal the decision, if necessary

-If the IDPH hearing officer rules against you, you can ask for judicial review under administrative review law.
-You must file your petition within 15 days after you receive notice of IDPH's final decision.
+If the IDPH hearing When the parties in a case present their sides of a case to a judge or other officer officer rules against you, you can ask for judicial review under administrative review law.
+You must file your petition (noun) A written request to a court (verb) To request from a court within 15 days after you receive notice of IDPH's final decision.
 You will not automatically be allowed to stay at the facility while you wait for the court's decision.

 If your appeal is unsuccessful, think about your other rights

-If your appeal is unsuccessful, you have the right to a safe discharge or transfer.
+If your appeal A request to change a court's decision is unsuccessful, you have the right to a safe discharge or transfer.
 The facility and IDPH must ensure that the new setting is safe and appropriate for you.

 IDPH must offer you relocation assistance, including information on available alternative placements.
 Except in emergencies, you may be involved in planning your transfer, including choosing among available alternative placements.